BoboTiG/python-mss/docs/source/capture-api-design.md

 MSS requests monitor and window sources where supported.
 The platform picker determines how those choices are presented and may offer a narrower set; MSS does not request virtual-display creation.
 One surface is selected.
-The selected item and associated resources are not exposed as a public `CaptureSource`. `area` applies only if the user selects a window. `parent_window` is the platform-specific parent handle for the picker.
+The selected item and associated resources are not exposed as a public `CaptureSource`.
+`window_area` applies only if the user selects a window and is irrelevant when a monitor is selected.
+A picker backend is eligible only if it can honor `window_area` whenever it offers window selection. `parent_window` is the platform-specific parent handle for the picker.
 MSS presents at most one picker and does not reprompt after selection if capture initialization fails.

 This path is required by portal-only Wayland.
-In the future we may also offer it for Windows WGC and MacOS ScreenCaptureKit.
+In the future we may also offer it for Windows WGC and macOS ScreenCaptureKit.
 Although WGC,
 ScreenCaptureKit, and the Wayland portal complete selection asynchronously at the platform level, the initial public API is synchronous.
 A `create_capture_from_picker_async()` variant may be added later without changing the synchronous API.